 The main principle of the SDGs is to "leave no one behind".
 To meet this, each of these indicators are to be broken down, where relevant, by eight characteristics required by the United Nations (UN).
 In paragraph 74.g of Transforming our World: the 2030 Agenda for Sustainable Development, they state the disaggregations are: income, sex, age, race, ethnicity, migration status, disability and geographic location, and other characteristics relevant in national contexts.
 However, in paragraph 17.18 they state gender instead of sex (the other disaggregations are the same).

 However, the Equality and Human Rights Commission indicates there may be a concern when it comes to reporting, especially when data are disaggregated.
 Even where data on gender identity are collected accurately, the amount of data may be so small that disclosure control means the data cannot be provided.Back to table of contents

-However, there are many different challenges in collecting and reporting gender information.
-Gender identity is subjective and often non-binary, therefore, data collection needs to be more detailed than simply man and woman.
-There are the issues of confidentiality, privacy, context, which information is appropriate to ask for and whether people would answer openly.Back to table of contents
+However, there are many different challenges in collecting and reporting this information.
+Gender identity is a very complex matter.
+There are multiple different identities, and there are also issues of privacy and confidentiality to consider, such as which information is appropriate to ask for in each context, and whether people would answer openly.Back to table of contents

 Contact details for this Article

-Telephone: +44 (0)1633 455898
+Telephone: +44 1633 455898